GENERAL LICENSING RULES, RELATING TO CONTROLLED SUBSTANCES

 (1) Any actively licensed physician or podiatric physician who dispenses drugs must register with the Board as a dispensing physician before beginning to dispense drugs.

-(6) Any physician or podiatric physician who dispenses drugs after January 1, 1988, without first registering with the Board will be fined $195 and may be subject to further disciplinary action by the Board.
+(7) Any physician or podiatric physician who dispenses drugs or who supervises a physician assistant with drug dispensing authority without first registering with the Board will be fined $195 and may be subject to further disciplinary action by the Board.

 Stat.
 Auth.: ORS 677.265